lcrasovan/pythonLab/README.md

 python -m unittest discover
 ```

-This will look for all files starting with test\* in the \'test\' folder and execute them
+This will look for all files starting with test\* in the 'test' folder and execute them